UPPMAX/R-matlab-julia-HPC/evaluations/20250324/README.md

 ![Question 6 results](question_6_results.png)

-- For some portions of the course it was a bit unclear when/what to do hands-on.
-The course documentation is very good and will help me the most in the future.

 - For some portions of this course it was a bit unclear when/what to do hands-on.
 The course documentation is very good and will help me the most in the future.